federicobiggio/anglaisL3/4/readme.md

 ## today

 1. group work, presentations and discussion on cloud computing
-2. ex-db2.pdf : correction or unfolding ?
+2. ex-db2.pdf : correction or unfolding?
+3. have you figured out what glassholes are?
-3. work on hackers
+4. work on hackers

 > take hacker.pdf <br>
 > read p.
 2